cray308/generic-c-data-structures/README.md

  - Red-black tree (named `Tree`).

  - Set (named `Set`).
-In this implementation, a `Set` is simply a `Tree`, but the latter portion of `include/rbtree.h` defines functions that are oriented towards sets (i.e. union, intersection, difference, symmetric difference, etc.)
+In this implementation, a `Set` is simply a typedef for `Tree`.
+ However, `include/set.h` defines additional functions that are oriented towards sets (i.e. union, intersection, difference, symmetric difference, etc.).

  - String (named `String`).
 This is similar to a C++ string, and also includes a function for inserting a printf-style format string.